Authentication - Backend Server

 Retrying Refresh Requests

-For transient issues like network or server errors, it is advised to retry the refresh request to minimize disruption for the end user.
-We recommend implementing retry logic with a fixed or exponential backoff.
+errors, it is advised to retry the refresh request to minimize disruption for the end user.
+We recommend implementing retry logic with an exponential backoff.

 Server-side Error Handling

-When Wristband’s Token Endpoint returns an error and all retries fail, the backend server should perform the following actions.
+If the call to Wristband's Token Endpoint fails, and the error can't be recovered from using retries, then the backend server should perform the following actions.

 - Invalidate the user's session by doing the following: